-4. The Paleo Plan Forums are a place where the Paleo community can support each other.
-There is a forum called “Paleo Challenge” here, and we highly encourage you to introduce yourself there and ask any questions you might have.
+4. The Paleo Plan Facebook Group is a place where the Paleo community can support each other.
+There is a group called “Paleo Challenge” here, and we highly encourage you to introduce yourself there and ask any questions you might have.

 5. The Paleo Plan blog.
 Search the blog for info when you have questions about things like: how much fruit you should eat, how much protein is too much, what the detoxification period will feel like, and what you should do to modify the diet if you’re an athlete.
 All of that info is in the ebook, too.

 We’re devoted to seeing you succeed in this change.
 We’re going to try to keep you motivated this month by doing contests every few days, giving you opportunities to win awesome prizes from people and companies like U.S. Wellness Meats, Sarah Fragoso at Everyday Paleo, Tanka Bar, Paleo People, Applegate Farms, and others (we’re not getting paid by any of them for this, by the way).
 Whether you’re doing a challenge with your CrossFit gym already, with your friends on your own, or with us, tune in to this blog for motivation, information, encouragement, and prizes throughout the month.